abhidesikan/madras-medley/content/book-reviews/doglapan.md

 ---
-title: "Doglapan: The Hard Truth about Life and Start-Ups"
+title: "Doglapan: The Hard Truth about Life and Start-Ups - Review by Abhishek Desikan"
 date: 2023-07-29T10:09:06-07:00
 draft: false
 ---